DSkrzypiec/homeAppGo/README.md

 * `-dbPath path` - path to Home Database
 * `-port 8080` - port on which HomeApp will be listening
 * `-telegram2fa` - if enabled, then HomeApp will use two-factor authentication (2FA) using Telegram channel.
 More details below.
+* `-publishViewsAfter 300` - numbers of minutes after which endpoints view statistics will be published.
+If Telegram is configured, then it'll be sent over the Telegram channel.
+Otherwise just logged
+* `-logDebug` - flag for enabling debug log level.
+If disabled, then "info" log level would be used
+* `-logConsole` - flag for using `ConsoleWriter` within `zerolog`.
+Convenient for local development but is less efficient then standard writer.

 ### 2FA via Telegram